LordAdhaar/ApplyGuy/README.md

 # ApplyGuy
-A tool for job hunters to directly reach out to co-founders eliminating going through the mindnumbingly painful HR route
+A tool for job hunters to directly reach out to co-founders eliminating going through the painful HR route